bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/SC/README.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

   Well to begin, `Employee` is connected to `Territory` through an intermediary table called `EmployeeTerritory`.
-There can be many employees attached to multiple territories, so I would classify the relationship as many-to-many.
+There can be one employee attached to multiple territories, so I would classify the relationship as one-to-many.
 There are no restrictions on how many territories an employee can work in, nor are there restrictions on how many employees a territory receives.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?